Contributed By Afridi & Angell

 The key limitation of the permanent musharaka is that the object of the partnership, the underlying property, is not divided or unitised.
 This creates restrictions for the use or specific division of the property.

-The Musharaka Mutanaqisa (also called the "declining balance partnership" or "diminishing musharaka") has been a popular tool for banks, with particular success in the property sector.
-This method is also useful for pre-export finance and working capital.
-Under this contract it is agreed at the outset that one of the partners will, over time, purchase units in the musharaka venture from one of the other partners at a pre-agreed unit price.
+Under the Musharaka Mutanaqisa (also called the "declining balance partnership" or "diminishing musharaka") contract it is agreed that one of the partners will, over time, purchase units in the musharaka venture from one of the other partners at a pre-agreed unit price.
 At the start of the partnership, the project is divided into a number of equal units.
 The repurchase can take place over time at a fixed or increasing number of units per period.
 Alternatively, the repurchase of the units can be as and when it suits the purchasing party.
 As the purchasing partner to the project accumulates more units in the project, its proportionate share in the capital and profits increases, its liability for losses will also increase.
 At the end of the project, the selling partner (the bank) will have recouped all the capital that it originally invested and, in addition, will benefit from the profits distributed from the project’s performance.
-The diminishing musharaka will also contain a promise, by the bank’s customer, to purchase the units from the bank.
+The diminishing musharaka will also contain a promise by the bank’s customer to purchase the units from the bank.

 There is no separate insolvency regime for Islamic finance products.
-Sukuk holders would be considered as unsecured creditors (not equity stakeholders) of the issuer, for the purposes of the insolvency regime under UAE Federal law No 9 of 2016 (the Bankruptcy Law).
+Sukuk holders would be considered as unsecured creditors (not equity stakeholders) of the issuer for the purposes of the Bankruptcy Law.